 • Bicarbonate of Soda: This helps create the right texture and rise in the cookies.

-• Xanthan Gum: Using a tiny bit of this helps to make the cookie dough easier to handle.
-You can omit this if your gluten free flour mix already contains it.
+• Xanthan Gum: You can omit this if your gluten free flour mix already contains it.

 • Gluten Free Digestive Biscuits: These can usually be found in the free from aisle.
 You can use other biscuits if you can’t find them.
 In the US look for gluten free Graham crackers for the authentic s’mores experience!